What We Still Open After Testing Six Coding Assistants

 Pros

-- +Generous free tier for individual developers
+- +Generous free tier for individual developers covering autocomplete and chat

-- +Support for 70+ programming languages
+- +Support for 70+ programming languages and major frameworks

-- +On-premise deployment option for enterprises
+- +On-premise deployment option for enterprises with strict data compliance needs

 Cons

-- -Smaller ecosystem and community
+- -Smaller ecosystem and community compared to GitHub Copilot and Cursor

-- -Windsurf editor is still relatively young
+- -Windsurf editor is still maturing with fewer extensions than VS Code ecosystem

 Which tool does MG Software recommend?